Hybrid Working Models: What is the Best Option for Your Organization?

 What is a Hybrid Working Model?

-Accommodating all employees under one roof became a challenging task post-pandemic, after work from home was the only option.
+Accommodating all employees under one roof became a challenging task post-pandemic after working from home was the only option.
 Many companies concluded that working remotely or from home increases an employee’s work productivity and is very cost-effective.

 Types of Hybrid Work Models

 An organization can choose from five types of hybrid work models.
-Each model with its respective pros and cons are discussed below:
+Each model with its respective pros and cons is discussed below:

 1) Remote First Model